marcantonyw/agoraphobia/src/content/agoraphobia.md

 ### Work Backwards

 Now we have a concrete goal in mind and a structure we can work with.
-How can you fill those time blocks with where you are now?
+How can you fill those time blocks in enjoyable ways with where you are now? **This is not about exposure**, do things that you're comfortable with today.

 Maybe dinner at a restaurant seems uncomfortable, what could you do instead to be social for a couple hours on those weeknights?
-This is not exposure, this is just filling our time in an enjoyable way - intentionally adding some balance back in where we can.

 Could you go to a friends house?
 Invite one over?
 Go to a cafe?
 Facetime someone?
 Get on whatever version of chatroulette exists nowadays?
-Whatever you can do where you are, do that.
+Whatever social thing you can do where you are, do that.

-Your active block could be a backyard work out, a nearby gym, a drop-in fitness class, or maybe you're willing to go straight to that class you've been wanting to try but have been hesitant to.
+Your active block could be a backyard work out, a nearby gym, a drop-in fitness class, or maybe you're comfortable going straight to that class you've been wanting to try but have been hesitant to.

 Nature/Adventure block could be a walk through the neighborhood, maybe down a different path than usual.
 Or the same path in the opposite direction.
+Or a nearby park.
+Or a lil hike.
 Just introduce some novelty and get some fresh air.

 You get the point.
 Fill your time & get as close as you can to your goal lifestyle while still enjoying it.
 Deliberate exposure comes later - just enjoy yourself a bit more now.